-We are currently inviting application through a competitive process for high calibre candidates to apply for one PhD Scholarship in the field of Human Genetics.
-The project will take place as part of a collaboration agreement between the University of Nicosia Medical School and NIPD Genetics (https://www.nipd.com) and will be carried out at the premises of the NIPD Genetics Laboratories.
-The successful candidate will enrol on the PhD programme in Medical Sciences and will work under the Supervision of Philippos Patsalis, Professor of Human Genetics at the University of Nicosia Medical School.
+We are currently inviting applications through a competitive process for high calibre candidates to apply for a PhD Research Project in the fields of Medical Education.
+The successful candidate will enrol on the PhD programme in Medical Sciences and will work under the Supervision of Dr Panayiota Andreou with expertise in the fields of Medical Education at the University of Nicosia Medical School.

 Requirements and Qualifications:

-- Eligible Candidates should hold (or hold by the time that the programme is expected to commence i.e. September 2020) a recognised degree (a Bachelor’s degree or a degree equivalent for entry to a Master’s Degree) and a Master’s degree or a Doctor of Medicine degree (e.g. MBBS or MD degree).
+- Eligible Candidates should hold (or hold by the time that the programme is expected to commence i.e. Spring 2024) a recognised degree (BSc or a degree equivalent for entry to a Master’s Degree) and a Master’s degree in the field(s) of Social Sciences e.g. Psychology or Health Sciences e.g. Nursing, or a Doctor of Medicine degree (e.g. MBBS or MD degree).

-Candidates should submit an online application through the link: https://www.med.unic.ac.cy/education/phd-in-medical-sciences/ and attach the following supporting documents:
+Candidates should submit an online application through this link and upload the following supporting documents:

-- A cover letter clearly stating that they apply for the PhD Scholarship in Human Cancer Genetics.
+- A cover letter clearly stating that they apply for the PhD Research Project in the field of Medical Education ‘PHD-2023-A3: Investigating students’ preparation for clinical training skills in medical undergraduate education’

 - Copies of the applicant’s qualifications/degree(s) – the application can be assessed with scanned copies, but certified true copies must be provided if the candidate is successful and prior to enrolment on the PhD programme.